dongminlee94/meta-learning-for-everyone/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# Meta Learning for Everyone: Developing Few-shot Learning Models and Fast Reinforcement Learning Agents Using PyTorch
+# Meta Learning for Everyone: Developing Few-shot Learning Models and Fast Reinforcement Learning Agents using PyTorch

-Code repository for "Meta Learning for Everyone"
+This repository is a repository for the book "Meta-Learning for Everyone".

 ## Requirements

-This repository utilizes **python 3.8.8**
+This repository is implemented and verified on **python 3.8.8**.

-## How to install and use this repository
+## Installation and Usage

 ### 1. Install Anaconda

-First, install Anaconda from the link as followed
+First, install Anaconda from the link below.

 https://www.anaconda.com/

 ### 2. Create Anaconda envrionment

-Second, follow the commands below to create a new python environment and activate the created Conda environment,
+Second, follow the commands below to create a new python environment and activate the created environment.

 ```bash
 (base) $ conda create -y -n meta python=3.8.8